Cue Cards Samples with band 8 answers

 • when you went there

-and explain how much you enjoyed being there.
+and explain how much you enjoyed it.

 [Instruction: You will have to talk about the topic for one to two minutes.
 You have one minute to think about what you are going to say.
 You can make some notes to help you if you wish.]